snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking/refunds.md

 ]));
 ```

-To learn more about tracking self describing events in Node.js take a look at the `buildSelfDescribingEvents` [documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/node-js-tracker/node-js-tracker-v3/tracking-events/#track-self-describing-events-withbuildselfdescribingevent).
+To learn more about tracking self describing events in Node.js take a look at the `buildSelfDescribingEvent` [documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/node-js-tracker/node-js-tracker-v3/tracking-events/#track-self-describing-events-withbuildselfdescribingevent).

 {{% /tab %}}